Ch0wseth/AzureWorkshops/VNETCreation.md

-# How to create a VNET
+# Create a virtual network

 ## Goal of the Workshop